icsmw/tslink/README.md

 ### Binding data.
 Result/Errors binding.

-To bind error with some of your custom types `#[tslink(error = "json")]` should be used, like it was shown in "### Binding data.
+To bind error with some of your custom types `#[tslink(error = "json")]` should be used, like it was shown in "Binding data.
 Arguments binding.".
 Like an argument error will be serialized into `JSON string` on Rust level and parsed from `JSON string` on TypeScript/JavaScript level.

 To bind result with some of your custom data type `#[tslink(result = "json")]` should be used.